 The Jordan Standards and Metrology Organization interprets "best before" as being the product's expiry date; no product is authorized for sale beyond this date.
 Jordan will scrutinize product labels at border crossing points.
 Current legislation holds the importer accountable for a product's content as specified on the label.
 Labeling ambiguities and printing errors can lead to rejections.
-Currently, U.S.-origin product labeled "containing" or "may contain genetically engineered (GE) ingredients" are being selectively rejected.
+Although there are no restrictions on U.S.-origin product labeled "containing" or "may contain genetically engineered (GE) ingredients", reports from traders these products are currently being selectively subjected to discriminatory inferior treatment at border points and customs.